sohan01fw/lazypick/.github/ISSUE_TEMPLATE/feature_request.md

 ## 🖼️ Mockups / Screenshots

 If applicable, add mockups or screenshots to help explain your feature.

-## 🧩 Additional Context

-Add any other context or screenshots about the feature request here.

-## 📋 Implementation Checklist

-- [ ] Frontend changes
-- [ ] Backend changes
-- [ ] Database changes
-- [ ] API modifications
-- [ ] Documentation updates

 ## 🔗 Related Issues / PRs